Skip links

 September 14, 2020

 Venus.
-A particular gas, phosphine, which on Earth is linked to anaerobic life forms has been detected in the clouds that make up the atmosphere of Venus.
-Jane Greaves and colleagues – we read in our press release accompanying the research – observed Venus with
+A particular gas, phosphine, which on Earth is linked to anaerobic life forms, has been detected in the clouds that make up Venus’ atmosphere.
+Jane Greaves and colleagues, as stated in our press release accompanying the research, observed Venus with the James Clerk Maxwell

 March 12, 2020